NotgoodNirupam/Personal_Expenses_Tracker--PET----MASAI/README.md

 o	If expenses.json becomes unreadable, delete or fix it manually.
 The app will recreate the file.
 ________________________________________
 Future Enhancements
-•	Add graphical visualizations for expense trends.
+1. Add graphical visualizations for expense trends.
-•	Support multiple user profiles.
+2.Support multiple user profiles.
-•	Cloud-based storage for syncing across devices.
+3.Cloud-based storage for syncing across devices.
 ________________________________________
 Contribution
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.